YXCS-cya/memory-bottle-frontend/README.md

 ```
 4.The frontend expects the backend (Spring Boot service) to be running locally and accepting requests (e.g. on port 8081).
 - API base URLs are called via Axios.
-- For browser usage, the backend should allow CORS or you can configure a local proxy.
+- During development, the frontend communicates with the Spring Boot backend running on a different port.
+CORS/DEV proxy is configured accordingly.

 ## 📦 Build for Production